ultysim/Insight-Project/README.md

 # Results:

+See Implementation Example.ipynb for a complete step by step walk through of the experimental pipeline.

 Game length increased by over 30% with the mixture model approach over baseline stand alone expert policy.
 The games were also more competitive.
 Base line expert policy wins with a score differential of +15, mixture model with no handicap wins with a differential of +1.8, and with a handicap can lose on average with a score differential of -0.5.

 Results from various experiments can be analyzed with the Generate() function from generate_metrics.py.
 Data directory has associated plots and raw data.
 The naming convention is: EXPERIMENT_NAME + MIXTURE_RATIO, if handicap was used H# where # is the value of the handicap, if learning rate was adjusted LR# where # is the value of the learning rate.